-software) shall be handed over at the place of performance upon signature of the delivery note by a person designated by the buyer.

-8.2 At the request of the buyer and against separate payment, the seller shall take care of installing the hardware (including the associated operating software).
-Any cooperation duties/obligations of the buyer shall be conclusively agreed in the contractual document.
+- of performance upon signature of the delivery note by a person designated by the buyer. - 8.2 At the request of the buyer and against separate payment, the seller shall take care of installing the hardware (including the associated operating software).
+Any cooperation duties/obligations of the buyer shall be conclusively agreed in the contract document.